Tomat7/ACpower/README.md

 * **19.11.2018** Updated with new algorithm.
 See https://github.com/Tomat7/ACpower/tree/base for old version.
 * **8.5.2019** Cleanup code.
 Possible, it is final for AVR.
 See https://tomat.visualstudio.com/ESP32-AC-power
 * **21.6.2019** ESP32 test code on experimental branch https://github.com/Tomat7/ACpower/tree/experimental
+* **23.6.2019** ESP32 code merged to Master branch.
+Experimental still for development.

 __Warning!
 Hi voltage is dangerous!
 Be careful!__
 =================================================